Understanding GreyNoise Datasets

 What is it?

 GreyNoise’s internet-wide sensor network passively collects packets from hundreds of thousands of IPs seen scanning the internet every day.
 Companies like Shodan and Censys, as well as researchers and universities, scan in good faith to help uncover vulnerabilities for network defense.
 Others scan with potentially malicious intent.
-GreyNoise analyzes and enriches this data to identify behavior, methods, and intent, giving analysts the context they need to take action.
+GreyNoise analyzes and enriches this data to identify behavior, methods, and intent, giving analysts the context to take action.

 When is it best to query it?